turingschool-examples/homework/module-2-homework.markdown

 ##### Day 4
   * Complete the [routes and controllers](https://github.com/turingschool/challenges/blob/master/routes_controllers_rails.markdown) homework.
-  * Complete this [self-assessment](https://goo.gl/forms/TuDdCrDUEHzwYXpC2) on the Rush Hour learning goals.

 ##### Weekend
   * Complete [Blogger](http://tutorials.jumpstartlab.com/projects/blogger.html)
   * Complete Challenge 1 & 2 from [Schema Practice](https://gist.github.com/rwarbelow/80417edbcc42578cb56a).
   * Answer the Week Two Recap [questions](https://github.com/turingschool/checks-for-understanding/blob/master/module-2/backend/week_two.md).
-  * Choose one of the Rush Hour trends we talked about during your Rush Hour evaluation.
-Checkout a new branch on your Rush Hour project (`your-name-refactor`) and implement the refactoring discussed based on that trend.

 ## Week 3